Brite Advisors Pty Ltd

 The Court Orders establish a framework for Beneficiaries to access, review, and confirm or dispute their Valuation Notice.

-A small amount of Valuation Notices have been withheld.
+A small number of Valuation Notices have been withheld.
 The Receivers have written to all Beneficiaries whose Valuation Notices have been withheld to explain why that is the case.
 If you have not yet received access to your Valuation Notice and have not otherwise received any communication from the Receivers relating to reasons why your Valuation Notice may have been withheld, please contact the Receivers as soon as possible at BriteAdvisorsValuation@mcgrathnicol.com.

 For various reasons stated in previous reports, including the variance in the Client Assets under Management (Client AuM), the comingled nature of Client AuM held by Brite Advisors and limited company records and access to Brite Advisors’ systems, the Receivers at present are unable to provide transaction histories and valuations other than as at 13 December 2023.

-24. What does the Explanatory Memorandum propose?
+20. What does the Explanatory Memorandum propose?

 The Consultation Period concluded on 31 January 2025.